soheil-mp/soheil-mp/README.md

 </div>

 ## 🚀 About Me
-Senior Data Scientist with 6+ years of experience specializing in advanced AI solutions, machine learning, and data infrastructure.
-Proven track record of delivering impactful solutions across quantitative trading, education, and consulting domains.
+Turning coffee into code and data into decisions!
+Senior Data Scientist with a knack for taming wild datasets and teaching machines to be smarter than your average bear.
+When I'm not crafting AI solutions, you'll find me diving deep into autonomous systems or orchestrating multi-agent symphonies.
+6+ years of turning "that's impossible" into "done!"

 ## 🛠️ Technical Stack
 ### Core Technologies